pocketgems/dynamodb/docs/dynamodb.md

   }
 }
 ```
-**TIPS**: Space optimization can help design systems where a few partition keys might contain a large amount of data (e.g. an individual queue in a taskqueue)
+**TIPS**: Space optimization can help design systems where a few partition keys might contain a large amount of data (e.g. an individual queue in a taskqueue).
+[Tips to choose projection](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-indexes-general.html#bp-indexes-general-projections).

 KEY/SORT_KEY are always projected.
 If you want to project only the keys you can do something like `INCLUDE_ONLY: []`.